Paulo Estrela: Portimonense

+Skënderbeu

+On 8 January 2025, Estrela severed his ties to Portimonense and signed a two-and-a-half-year deal with KF Skënderbeu Korçë, bottom of the Albanian Kategoria Superiore.

 International career

 Estrela represented Portugal at youth level.
 He scored his only goal on 25 March 2015, in a 5–0 victory over Azerbaijan in an under-16 friendly tournament.